internetonfire/iof-tools/README.md

 ``
 python3 generate.py <number_of_nodes> <number_of_graphs>
 ``
+## Adding multiple destinations on the topology

+If you plan to experiment on Elmokashfi graphs or you want to correctly calculate the DPC value for the nodes, you'll need to have all the nodes exporting a destination.
+In the *utils* folder you'll find a small tool you can use to add destinations to a graph.
+Actually it adds a single destination to every non-tier1 node.
+You can use it as follows:

+``
+cd utils &&
+python3 gen-destinations.py -g <input-graph> -o <output-graph>
+``

+In order to correctly set the DPC MRAI values, this step **MUST** be done before using the MRAI Setter tool.

 ## MRAI Setter
 This tool sets the MRAI value on a graphml topology, using a specific strategy.
 You can look